DavidMwihuri39/cursor-based-pagination/README.md

 npm install prisma2 -g
 ```
 ### 2. Initialize Prisma Project and NPM Project
-In your project directory, run the command below -- *following the prompt options listed* -- which will initialize a project using the Prisma Framework.
-After the following the prompts, you should now have a directory called *pagination-example* with a *prisma* folder inside.
+Inside the project directory, run the command -- *following the prompt options listed*.
+This will call the Prisma Framework to open a project.
+A wizard like sequence will begin.
+Once Complete, you should now view a new directory called *pagination* inside the folder *Prisma*.
 ```
 npx prisma2 init pagination-example
   - blank project
   - SQLite
-  - include photon and lift -> confirm
-  - JavaScript - feel free to use TypeScript
+  - CoffeeScript
-  - Just the prisma schema
+  - Prisma schema
 ```

-You also need to create package.json for your project via running `npm init -y` inside of the *pagination-example* directory.
-This will allow you to add scripts and dependencies (e.g. apollo, nexus, etc) to the project.
+In addition, create package.json for the project.
+You will achieve this by running `npm init -y` inside the directory called *pagination*.
+The goal here is acting as an interface to add scripts and dependencies.

 ```
 cd pagination-example